Morwenn/cpp-sort/doc/sorters.md

 =======

-A *sorter* is a function object class whose `operator()` is overloaded to take a `RandomAccessIterable&` and a `Compare` functor.
-It is easy to write one yourself:
+A *sorter* is a function object class whose `operator()` is overloaded to take a `RandomAccessIterable&` collection and a `Compare` functor.
+It is easy to write a new sorter by yourself:

 ```cpp
 /**